Jason Brodeur

-Jason T. Brodeur is a Florida State Senator representing the 10th district, which consists of Seminole and a small part of Orange County.
+Jason T. Brodeur is an American politician who has served as a member of the Florida Senate representing the 10th district, which consists of Seminole and a small part of Orange County.
 Before the redistricting that took effect with the 2022 election, he represented the old 9th district.
-A Republican, Brodeur also serves as the president and CEO of the Seminole County Chamber, which advocates for pro-business practices in Seminole County and across the state of Florida.
-He previously served as a member of the Florida House of Representatives from 2010 to 2018.
+A Republican, Brodeur previously served as a member of the Florida House of Representatives from 2010 to 2018.
 From 2010-2012, he represented the 33rd District.
 During his final six years in the Florida House, Brodeur represented the 28th District, which consists of eastern Seminole County.

-In March 2023, Brodeur introduced a bill requiring bloggers who write about Florida government officials to register with the state.
+He also served as the president and CEO of the Seminole County Chamber, which advocates for pro-business practices in Seminole County and across the state of Florida.

 History

-Brodeur attended the University of Florida, where he graduated with a degree in food and resource economics in 1997 and a Masters of Business Administration in 2003 before attending Dartmouth College, where he is a Masters of Public Health candidate.
+Brodeur attended the University of Florida, where he graduated with a degree in food and resource economics in 1997 and a Masters of Business Administration in 2003 before attending Dartmouth College, where he completed a Master of Public Health Degree.
 During college, Brodeur participated in several student organizations and was a member of Florida Blue Key.
 Following graduation, he worked for Procter & Gamble for several years before starting his own health care consulting company.
 Brodeur later served as the Chairman of the Seminole County Republican Party.
 Before assuming office, Brodeur received gubernatorial appointments and served on the Medicaid Pharmaceutical and Therapeutics Committee, the 18th Circuit Judicial Nominating Commission, and the Citizen’s Safety Task Force.